Macau October gaming revenues set for worst drop on record

 Gambling revenues for the month are expected to have fallen some 20-23 percent year-on-year, analysts say, the sharpest drop since the former Portuguese colony started keeping records.

 October would also be the fifth consecutive month of declines after two years of rapid growth which saw Macau surpass Las Vegas in revenue by seven times.
-The special administrative region is the only place where casino gambling is legal in China, and the Macau government is due to report the October revenue figures on Monday.
+The special administrative region is the only place where casino gambling is legal in China, and the Macau government is due to report the October revenue figures on Tuesday, as Monday is a government holiday.

 "It is worse in October than it was before October," Steve Wynn, chief executive of Wynn Macau Ltd, told a recent earnings call.
-The casino operator is building a $4 billion (2.50 billion pounds) integrated resort, complete with a lake and air-conditioned gondolas, in the territory.
+The casino operator is building a $4 billion integrated resort, complete with a lake and air-conditioned gondolas, in the territory.

 "I don't know if it is a squall or if we are in the rainy season, or how long it will last, but we are still very bullish on Macau," the gaming magnate added.